Archives for July 2016

 Regular Camp B with Ron

 Sunday started what would become a trend for the week- water soloing, or climbing ropeless on boulders overhanging swimming holes.
 Campers' incentive not to fall was the icy water below!
 Monday and Tuesday camp went top roping at the North Side of Looking Glass and at Cedar Rock.
-At Cedar Rock, camper Davis picked "Glass Dancer" for Ron's instructor challenge- an opportunity for campers to choose any route they want to see an instructor cl
+At Cedar Rock, camper Davis picked "Glass Dancer" for Ron's instructor challenge- an opportunity for campers to choose any route they want to see an instructor climb.
+Ron took the rope to the top an

 Read MORE